Can I get out of a car finance deal early?

 Alternatively ask for a settlement figure

 This applies to you if you’re buying a car using a Personal Contract Purchase (PCP).
 Ask the finance company for a settlement figure.
+This is what you need to pay off car finance early.
 This may be less than your remaining payments.
 Once you’ve paid the figure, the car will legally be yours to do what you want with.

 Hire Purchase is a bit different